The Last Frontier (miniseries): Production

 The miniseries was filmed on location the outback of the Northern Territory, and South Australia except for the Los Angeles scenes which were filmed in that city.
 The fictional Larapinta and Cutta Cutta stations were filmed on outback locations.
-The name of Larapinta is derived from an aboriginal word that means “salty river” while Cutta Cutta means “many stars”.
+The name of Larapinta is derived from an aboriginal word that means "salty river" while Cutta Cutta means "many stars".
 The cast included a mix of American and Australian actors.

+It was one of many roles where Jack Thompson supported an American female star for American television.

+Reception

+The mini-series was a huge ratings success in Australia, earning a share of 40%.